ASN Board of Directors

 Thomas Schultheis, Teaching Artist, Long Beach, CA

-Dr. Ashley Stone, Recruitment Specialist, College of Fine Arts, University of Nevada, Las Vegas
+Dr. Ashley Stone, Recruitment Specialist, College of Fine Arts, University of Nevada, Las Vegas, Las Vegas, NV

 Dr. W. Briant Williams III, Principal, Rainey-McCullers School of The Arts, Columbus, GA